 Calculating the Cost for CPA CPE License Renewal

-When it comes to continuing education, the automatic visceral response seems to be a sense of distaste that wavers between two unwanted costs: time and money.
-But for members of organizations like the American Institute of Certified Public Accountants (henceforth referred to as AICPA), continuing education is a nonnegotiable — at least, so long as the licensee wants to keep practicing their craft.
-In order to maintain their prestigious designation, CPAs generally have to take around 120 hours of continuing education per three-year period, which doesn’t come cheap.
-However, calculating the exact cost for any particular licensee is difficult, because there are a combination of factors which have the potential to alter the overall price, such as organization, location, preferred continuing education method, state limitations and more.
-So, in many cases, determining the cost of recertification amounts to a jigsaw puzzle of different, strangely-shaped pieces that somehow have to fit together.
+When it comes to continuing education, the automatic response seems to be a sense of distaste that wavers between two unwanted costs: time and money.
+But for members of organizations like the American Institute of Certified Public Accountants, continuing education is a nonnegotiable.
+At least, so long as the licensee wants to keep practicing their craft.
+In order to maintain their designation, CPAs generally have to take 120 hours of continuing education per three-year period.
+Unfortunately, that doesn’t come cheap.
+However, calculating the exact cost for any particular licensee is difficult, because there are a combination of factors which can alter the overall price.
+For example, organization, location, preferred continuing education method, state limitations and more.
+So, in many cases, asking, “How much does CPA CPE cost,” amounts to a jigsaw puzzle of strangely-shaped pieces that somehow have to fit together.

-However, when the cost of continuing education is broken down, and the pieces of the puzzle are separated into their own, specific piles, the overall picture becomes clearer, and it is easier to recognize which pieces need to fit where in order to determine the best path forward.
+However, if you separate the pieces into their own, specific piles, the overall picture becomes clearer.
+And it’s easier to recognize which pieces need to fit where to take the best path forward.

-In order to begin separating the pieces, some concept of cost categories has to be determined.
+In order to begin separating the pieces, you must first determine some concept of the categories.
 When looking at the recertification process, there appear to be at least three main areas of cost:

 - Cost of Continuing Education (Preferred Method)

 - CPA Membership Renewal Costs